SamuelRousseaux/PSU_myftp_2017/README.md

 ## How to use it
-To use these programs, you first need to compile it using the makefile :
+To use this program, you first need to compile it using the makefile :

 To compile the program :